CumulusNetworks/docs/content/nvue-reference/Show-Commands/VRR and VRRP.md

 ## <h>nv show interface \<interface-id\> ip vrr address \<ip-prefix-id\></h>

-Shows the information about the specified VRR IP address on the specified interface.
+Shows the information about a specific VRR IP address on the specified interface.

 ### Command Syntax